alexa/avs-device-sdk/README.md

-## Alexa Client SDK v0.1
+## Alexa Client SDK v0.2

 This release of the Alexa Client SDK for C++ provides components for authentication and communications with the Alexa Voice Service (AVS), specifically AuthDelegate, the Alexa Communications Library (ACL), and associated APIs.
-This release does not include design documentation or support for message orchestration.

 ## Overview